Create a new IPKISS design project

 Note

-You can also open an existing folder or project (File ‣ Open…).
-When a folder is first opened, an .idea folder is created which stores project settings.
-If you open the same folder at a later moment, the project settings are remembered.
+folder is created which stores project settings.
+If you open the same folder at a later moment,

-Adding a PDK
+Adding a Design Kit

 Adding a user library